atk4/data/docs/model.rst

     - afterUpdateQuery (query, statement)

-  - afterUpdate [only if existing record]
+  - afterUpdate [only if existing record, model not reloaded yet]
-  - afterInsert [only if new record]
+  - afterInsert [only if new record, model not reloaded yet]

   - beforeUnload
   - afterUnload

-- afterSave
+- afterSave (bool $is_update) [after insert or update, model is reloaded]

 How to verify Updates
 ---------------------